etianen/django-require/README.md

 -------------------------

 In almost all cases, you'll want to create a custom build profile for your project.
 To help you get started, django-require can generate a default build profile into your `STATICFILES_DIRS`.
-Just set your `REQUIRE_BUILD_PROFILE` setting to the build profile name, and run `require_init`.
+Just set your `REQUIRE_BUILD_PROFILE` setting to a build profile name, and run `require_init`.
 A good name for a build profile would be `'app.build.js'`.

 Any standalone modules that your specify with a build profile will also have a default build profile generated when you run this